📦 Free Shipping over $60

 • Full-Spectrum CBD

 In addition to containing CBD, full-spectrum CBD retains all other cannabinoids.
 That includes trace amounts of THC.
-Generally, a hemp-derived full-spectrum CBD product maxes out 0.3 percent THC.
+Generally, a hemp-derived full-spectrum CBD product maxes out at 0.3 percent THC.

 • Broad-Spectrum CBD